History Weekend 2019

 David Zonderman, Head, History Department

-11:30 AM: Pre-signed Book Sale (books may be purchased in advance or on site)
+11:30 AM: Book Signing (books may be purchased in advance or on site)

 Events are free and open to the public, but registration is recommended to reserve space.

 Please contact Ingrid Hoffius at firstname.lastname@example.org (919) 513-2313 with any questions.